 Since 2007, MICDS has held an annual collection for the Peruvian American Medical Society to help rebuild a medical clinic following an earthquake in Chincha, Peru, and subsequently, to purchase a dental x-ray machine and outfit its dental unit.
 MICDS students volunteer at the PAMS Clinic in Chincha through the MICDS Peru Service Learning Program.

-Lower School Day of Caring and Kindness
+Lower School Community Day

 Coaches vs. Cancer

-MICDS basketball coaches, players and fans come together each year to support the American Cancer Society.
+MICDS basketball coaches, players, and fans come together each year to support the American Cancer Society.
 Together, their efforts have resulted in raising more than $200,000 to fight cancer.

 Presidential Volunteer Service Award